A Taste of Poland With Joan Nathan

 Be the first to know about new trips!

 Joan Nathan considers food through the lenses of history, culture, and tradition.
-She regularly contributes to The New York Times and Tablet Magazine and is the author often award-winning cookbooks.
+She regularly contributes to The New York Times and Tablet Magazine and is the author of eleven award-winning cookbooks.
 Her publications include cookbook “King Solomon’s Table,” Knopf 2017.
+She is currently working on her forthcoming memoir.

 Ms. Nathan was born in Providence, Rhode Island.
 She graduated from the University of Michigan with a master’s degree in French literature and earned a master’s in public administration from Harvard University.
 The mother of three grown children, Daniela, Merissa, and David, Ms. Nathan lives in Washington, D.C. and Martha’s Vineyard.